 Q. Why don't you do X?

 A. Probably because we don't know that people want X. There is a list of things coming but if there is something you want to see, or something you think we should do differently, let us know.
-We will be happy to add most things.
+We will be happy to add most things if time allows.